BalindaPacifique/AirBnB_clone/README.md

+# AirBnB_clone

-this file is for AirBnB project basically what we will be doing in this projectis:
+This file is for AirBnB project basically what we will be doing in this projectis:
 1. creating our own console(command line interpreter)
 2.  pycodestyle checks